celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 ```bash
 $ mkdir simple-express-server
 ```
-Change into the directory and run npm init. npm – or "Node Package Manager" – is the default package manager for JavaScript's runtime Node.js.
+Change into the directory and run `npm init`. [npm](https://www.npmjs.com/) – or "Node Package Manager" – is the default package manager for JavaScript's runtime Node.js.
 NPM consists of two main parts:
 * The Command Line Interface, and
 * The online repository of libraries (JavaScript packages)